Markfryazino/wav2lip-hq/README.md

 # Wav2Lip-HQ: high quality lip-sync

+---

+## :exclamation::exclamation: This repository is deprecated, and no one maintains it at this moment.
+A lot has changed in the field since it was created, and many new instruments have emerged.
+Please, do not try to use this repository for your practical purposes. :exclamation::exclamation:

+---

 This is unofficial extension of [Wav2Lip: Accurately Lip-syncing Videos In The Wild](https://github.com/Rudrabha/Wav2Lip) repository.
 We use image super resolution and face segmentation for improving visual quality of lip-synced videos.

 ## Acknowledgements